Five reasons why lead exchange groups won’t work for me

 Third, since I market online nationally, I have clients geographically scattered.
 I have no bias toward a close-by regional customer base here in the Delaware Valley.
 This is different from most BNI people who are looking for local clients.
 Since I simply do not have a high percentage of my best business contacts in the local area, this would hurt my value to the networking group.
 When I attempt to refer business from another region to a provider with a local business model, it often does not work out.
 As a general business strategy, a national lead generator should work with a national service provider.

-Fourth, I believe that I should disclose all sources of compensation to my clients, regardless of whether that compensation is in cash or other consideration (leads trading) and regardless of whether that disclosure is required by law.
+Fourth, I believe that I should disclose all sources of compensation to my clients, regardless of whether that compensation is in cash or other consideration (leads trading) and regardless of whether that disclosure is required by law or professional standards.
 That doesn’t seem to fit with the BNI model.
 It would be unethical IMO, to not say to a client that a referred vendor was in a leads group with me.
 I know that most accountants do not share this same interpretation of professional ethics standards and I am not implying that the AICPA code of professional conduct requires this type of disclosure for leads swapping.
 I’m simply saying that I would feel obligated to make a disclosure that I’d really rather not have to make.